Algorithms for Approximating Conditionally Optimal Bounds: Preliminaries

 Samples of size $n$ are drawn from sample space $\Omega^m = S^m \times \ldots \times S^m$.
 We further assume that samples are unique when their components are arranged in increasing order.
 When a statement is true for any $m$, we often drop the superscript from the associated quantities.

-Our results concern bounds \emph{consistent} with \emph{total preorders} (termed simply \emph{preorders} for brevity) on the samples in $\Omega$.
-A preorder can be characterized by a set of equivalence classes, combined with a total order over those classes.
-In the case where every equivalence class contains a single sample, the preorder is also a total order.
+Our results concern bounds \emph{consistent} with \emph{preorders} on the samples in $\Omega$.
+A preorder can be characterized by a set of equivalence classes, combined with a partial order over those classes.
+In the case where every equivalence class contains a single sample, and the classes are totally ordered, the preorder is also a total order.
 Learned-Miller~\cite{learnedmiller2025admissibilityboundsmeandiscrete} formalized the notion of consistency for total orders and we extend that theory to preorders.